LegoTypes/ha-synthetic-sensors/docs/cookbook.md

 - **Attribute formulas** with independent fallback logic

 Alternate state handling ensures your synthetic sensors remain functional even when dependencies are unavailable, providing robust fallback mechanisms for critical calculations.
+All problematic states (None, "unavailable", "unknown") default to `STATE_UNKNOWN` for consistent behavior.